Richard Mentor Johnson: Election of 1836

 Tennessee's delegation did not attend the convention.
 Edward Rucker, a Tennessean who happened to be in Baltimore, was picked to cast its 15 votes, so that all the states would endorse Van Buren.
 Senator Silas Wright, of New York, prevailed upon Rucker to vote for Johnson, giving him just more than twice the votes cast for Rives, and the nomination.

 Jackson's faith in Johnson to balance the ticket proved misplaced.
 In the general election, Johnson cost the Democrats votes in the South, where his relationship with Chinn was particularly unpopular.
 He also failed to garner much support from the West, where he was supposed to be strong due to his reputation as an Indian fighter and war hero.
 He even failed to deliver his home state of Kentucky for the Democrats.
 Regardless, the Democrats still won the popular vote.

 When the electoral vote was counted in Congress on February 8, 1837, Van Buren was found to have received 170 votes for president, but Johnson had received only 147 for vice-president.
 Although Virginia had elected electors pledged to both Van Buren and Johnson, the state's 23 "faithless electors" refused to vote for Johnson, leaving him one electoral vote short of a majority.
-For the only time, the Senate was charged with electing the vice president under the provisions of the Twelfth Amendment.
-The vote on February 8, 1837, divided strictly along party lines, with Johnson becoming vice-president by a vote of 36, as opposed to 16 for Whig Francis Granger, with three senators absent.
+For the only time, the Senate was charged with electing the vice president as Twelfth Amendment required the Senate to choose the vice president from the top two candidates if none of them received a majority.
+The vote on February 8, 1837 divided mostly along party lines, with Johnson becoming vice-president by a vote of 33, as opposed to 16 for Francis Granger; three senators were absent.